NEW HAMPSHIRE

 d.
 If still tied, a flip will determine seeding.

 e.
 The first and second place seeded teams will have the option of choosing to play as the home or visiting team in their first game of the State Tournament.
-All other games will use a coin flip to make the determination of home or visitor.
+From Game 5 through Game 15, a coin flip will be used to determine the home team.

 11. During a State Tournament, any player, coach, or manager suspended from a game by an umpire for un-sportsmanlike conduct must report to the Protest Committee to be reinstated, the Committee will review the request and will make a recommendation to the Department Baseball Chairman.
 The Department Baseball Chairman’s decision is final.